Quantum-to-classical correspondence in Krylov complexity: Introduction

 The aim of this line of work is to establish an understanding on the notions of integrability and chaos as viewed from the Krylov perspective in terms of classical dynamical concepts.
-As a first step, it is necessary to understand how to correctly define the construction of both a quantum and a classical Krylov space such that they obey the correspondence principle.
+As a first step, it is necessary to understand how to correctly define the construction (i.e., the \textit{ingredients} mentioned earlier) of both a quantum and a classical Krylov space such that they obey the correspondence principle.
 This is the particular goal of this paper, with a focus in evolutions described by general unitary (super)operators.
 More precisely, we proved that under suitable choices of inner products and initial states, the resulting Krylov spaces for the quantum evolution of a density matrix and the classical evolution of a probability distribution in phase space, respectively, become identical in the classical limit.
 We do this by considering a phase space representation of the quantum Krylov states through quasiprobability distributions, and showing that in the limit $\hbar\to 0$ these distributions match the classical ones exactly.
+We show examples of the correspondence in action in integrable systems with a weak non-linearity, where the Ehrenfest time is sufficiently long to make a clear comparison between the quantum and classical.
+Although we do not delve into chaotic dynamics here, the conceptual framework established is nonetheless general.
+Our particular focus on density matrices may also be relaxed, as the results are readily extended to general observables.
 Additionally, we found that an alternative approach to obtain the classical Krylov space in correspondence with a given quantum one based on choosing an initial classical distribution that matches the quasiprobability distribution of the initial quantum state does not work.

 The paper is structured as follows.
 In Sec.~\ref{sec:arnoldi} we review the construction of Krylov space for unitary evolution through the Arnoldi iteration, and define both the quantum and classical Krylov spaces and the Krylov complexity.
 We then show in Sec.~\ref{sec:correspondence} that these definitions obey a quantum-to-classical correspondence through a phase-space representation via a quasiprobability distribution.
 In Appendix~\ref{sec:ap:lack_correspondence} we additionally study an alternative approach to correspondence: to match the classical distribution to that of the phase-space representation for the quantum system, and discuss why it fails.
 Examples of the correspondence in action are shown in Sec.~\ref{sec:examples}, where we compare the Krylov spaces and complexity through the quantum-to-classical transition in quantum models with their purely classical counterparts, with both linear and non-linear dynamics.
 These examples also serve to interpret general aspects of Krylov space in terms of the phase-space picture.
 We conclude in Sec.~\ref{sec:conclusions} with a summary and some final remarks.